jprice628/NeovimConfig/README.md

 file (You don't need the others), right-click, and select install.

 ## Treesitter Network Issues
-If you experience network issues with Treesitter when starting NeoVim, try these two things:
+If you experience network issues with Treesitter when starting Neovim, try these two things:

 1. Open .\lua\plugins\treesitter.lua, and change the `prefer_git` flag to true.